 Indirect luminaires illuminate a space by reflecting light from the ceiling.
 With a direct/indirect luminaire, a light-colored ceiling is preferred to take advantage of the uplight.
 The suspension length for direct/indirect lighting is less critical than for indirect lighting.
 In an indirect luminaire, the amount of uplight is at least 90% of the total light output.
 The downlight is generally intended to create a sense of luminance, but most of the illumination in the room is caused by reflected light from the ceiling.
 Indirect lighting requires a high reflectance ceiling and a minimum suspension length of 12 in., with 18 in. or more strongly preferred.
 In both cases, affordable luminaires may have steel bodies and steel or plastic louvers.
 More sophisticated luminaires employ extruded aluminum housings, but this generally costs significantly more.
 Likewise, T-5 and T-5HO lighting systems will cost more than T-8, and these very bright lamps may create glare when used in any direct lighting component.

-Pendant-mounted lighting is appropriate for offices, classrooms, libraries, multi-purpose spaces, lobbies, and administration spaces that have a high enough ceiling.

-See the Codes and Standards section of the General Lighting Guidelines above.

-Direct/indirect lighting systems often offer a combination of efficiency and visual comfort, and make excellent use of the low-cost, widely used T-8 lamp system.
-Systems operating at about $1.0 \text{ W/ft}^2$ (with a very reflective ceiling) will generate between 40 and 50 footcandles, maintained average, with excellent uniformity.
-Indirect lighting systems are generally less efficient, requiring $1.1-1.2 \text{ W/ft}^2$ to achieve 40 to 50 footcandles.
+Applicability Pendant-mounted lighting is appropriate for offices, classrooms, libraries, multi-purpose spaces, lobbies, and administration spaces that have a high enough ceiling.
+Codes and Standards See the Codes and Standards section of the General Lighting Guidelines above.
+Benefits Direct/indirect lighting systems often offer a combination of efficiency and visual comfort, and make excellent use of the low- cost, widely used T-8 lamp system.
+Systems operating at about 1.0 W/ft 2 (with a very reflective ceiling) will generate between 40 and 50 footcandles, maintained average, with excellent uniformity.
+Indirect lighting systems are generally less efficient, requiring 1.1-1.2 W/ft 2 to achieve 40 to 50 footcandles.
+Integrated Design Implications uniformity.
+Indirect lighting systems are generally less efficient, optimized for computer screen work, although they tend to be expensive.

-Suspended lighting systems can work well with almost all ceilings that are at least 9.5 ft high.
-However, avoid dark ceilings such as stained wood or highly colored paint, or areas with many ducts or louvers that can absorb large amounts of light.
-For direct/indirect luminaires, ceilings should be light colored.
-For indirect luminaires, ceilings must be high-reflectance white or off-white, as should be upper walls.
-If the room has an extremely high ceiling, such as with a sawtooth clerestory, use a direct/indirect luminaire with a greater percentage of downlight (50% or more).

-Pendant-mounted lighting provides good general lighting throughout a room.
-Some types of direct/indirect lighting are optimized for computer screen work, although they tend to be expensive.
 It may be necessary to provide separate wall-wash lighting for display areas or separate chalkboard illumination in classrooms, especially if the suspended lighting system is manually dimmed.
 For T-8 lamps, be certain to use premium types with 835 or 841 color, rated 24,000 hours.
-For non-dimming applications, luminaire light and power can be tuned through choice of ballast factor.
+For nondimming applications, luminaire light and power can be tuned through choice of ballast factor.

-Although minimally acceptable results will be obtained using the zonal cavity (lumen ) method, a modern point-by-point computer program will provide much more information and confidence.
+Design and Analysis ToolsAlthough minimally acceptable results will be obtained using the zonal cavity (lumen) method, a modern point-by-point computer program will provide much more information and confidence.
 See the General Lighting Guidelines above for more about design and analysis tools.